 - Not to be used as a cutting surface.

 - Can be used in the oven, microwave and freezer.

-I used products from two of our sponsors in today’s recipe – classic spritz.
-This is a recipe that I grew up making with my mom every year.
-We would always make green Christmas trees and pink wreaths.
+I grew up making these Classic Spritz Cookies with my mom every year.
+We always made green Christmas trees and pink wreaths.
 We never varied the shapes or the colors, despite there being lots of options to choose from (like the flowers you see in these photos, or even candy canes).

 I always thought these cookies were the best when they were still warm – soft, melt-in-your-mouth delicious.
-Growing up, when they cooled, they still had a buttery almond flavor but were a crunchier cookie.
+When cooled, the cookies still had a buttery almond flavor but were a crunchier cookie.
 My uncle loved these cookies all of the time… I’d even make him a batch of Christmas trees mid-summer.

 - My recipes usually don’t require special equipment, but you do need a cookie press for these – you just can’t make them without.
 There’s a variety of cookies presses out there.
-I link to one that I’ve used and recommend below.
+This is the one (affiliate link) that I’ve used and recommend.

 - I used Adams Extract Food Colors (aka Natural Colors) in this recipe.
 The color isn’t as vibrant as many that you’re used to because Adam’s Food Colors are free of artificial dyes.
 Instead, Adam’s uses vegetable juices and spices – how great is that?
 Because it’s not made from artificial dyes, you’ll end up using more than you would of other products – just start with a little and add until you get the color you’d like.
 I’ll also note that the color also fades a bit after baking, so a little extra won’t hurt.